 If, for example, you sell a large capital asset for a gain and receive a large chunk of money, plan to put a portion of your gain in your tax reserve account, or make an extra payment to the IRS.
 That way you’ll know you’ve got your taxes covered.

-On the other hand, if you make less money during the year or have more deductions than you expected, you can always decrease the amount of your estimated tax payments.
+On the other hand, if you make less money during the year or have more deductions than you expected, you can always decrease the amount you pay each quarter.